collective-soundworks/collective-soundworks.github.io/tutorials/step-sequencer.md

 - A BPM value for our step sequencer.
 - A score.

 To keep things simple, we won't allow to change the BPM while the step sequencer is running.
-Indeed, having such functionality would imply to also synchronize our BPM change amongst every clients, which would lead to over complicate this tutorial.
+Indeed, having such functionality would imply to also synchronize our BPM change among every clients, which would lead to over complicate this tutorial.

-Let's thus create a file named `global.js` in the `src/server/schemas` directory and translate these informations into a schema definition:
+Let's thus create a file named `global.js` in the `src/server/schemas` directory and translate these information into a schema definition:

 ```js
 // src/server/schemas/global.js